Trump Retweets Meme Showing Him Smacking Hillary In The Back With A Golf Ball | John Hawkins' Right Wing News

 - Comment Now 0

-But God forbid Trump retweet a GIF of him hitting a golf ball that is later seen “hitting” Hillary Clinton, causing her to take a spill while getting on a plane.
+But God forbid Trump retweets a GIF of him hitting a golf ball that is later seen “hitting” Hillary Clinton, causing her to take a spill while getting on a plane.

 Of course, anything Trump does is going to cause liberals to absolutely lose their minds, but this was beautifully done.